FestCat/festcat-clunits-builder/README.md

 ## Creating the synthetic clunits voice:

+### If the "Closest voice" has the same dialect than your speaker

 If you type `make` everything will be done.
 But it's better if you run it step by step understanding what is happening: